chemdesign-accl/BMPs/README.md

 | `ABMP+SN`   | ABMP with self-nodes                           |

 --------------------------------------------------------------------------------------
-**INSTALLAtion**
+**INSTALLATION**

 PyTorch Geometric (PyG) and its extensions require specific installation steps due to version-specific CUDA bindings.
-Follow the tested working environment setup below for best results using python 3.11 with GPU implementation using CUDA 12.6 and currently supported pytorch-geometric torch version (2.6)
+Follow the tested working environment setup below for best results using python 3.11 with GPU implementation using CUDA 12.6 and currently supported pytorch-geometric torch version (2.6).
+ *These versions reflect the latest tested configuration.
+In future releases, PyG may support newer versions of CUDA and PyTorch.
+Please refer to the official PyG installation guide to adapt accordingly.

 1. Create and activate a clean conda environment: